bytecodedan/reactivemongo-play-demo/README.md

 # Routes
 # ------
 GET       /items/:itemId/reviews               # list of all items
-POST      /items/:itemId/reviews               # creates an item
+POST      /items/:itemId/reviews               # creates a review of an item
-GET       /items/:itemId/reviews/:reviewId     # fetches an item
+GET       /items/:itemId/reviews/:reviewId     # fetches a review of an item
-PUT       /items/:itemId/reviews/:reviewId     # updates an item
+PUT       /items/:itemId/reviews/:reviewId     # updates a review of an item
-DELETE    /items/:itemId/reviews/:reviewId     # deletes an item
+DELETE    /items/:itemId/reviews/:reviewId     # deletes a review of an item

 # JSON (POST & PUT request body)
 # ------